mpavezb/cpp_design_patterns/SOLID/README.md

 ### Interface Segregation

+Avoid putting too much into a single interface.
 Don't force implementers to code too large interfaces.

 - Partial implementers contain dummy methods and extra code.
 - Partial implementers give a wrong API to the user.